Happy 10th birthday to the SABR/Baseball-Reference Encyclopedia. Thanks to all those who have contributed and welcome to any who wish to contribute.

 Biographical Information

-In 1937, Averill began to be slowed by a back injury, and he was traded to the Detroit Tigers in the middle of the 1939 season.
-The following season his playing time was limited, but the Tigers reached the World Series.
-In the seven-game series against the Cincinnati Reds, the 38-year-old Averill went 0-for-3 in three pinch-hit attempts as the Tigers lost the series in seven games.
-Averill retired in 1941 after struggling in April with the Boston Braves.
+In 1937, Averill began to be slowed by a back injury, and he was traded to the Detroit Tigers for Harry Eisenstat in the middle of the 1939 season.
+He saw limited time playing time with the Tigers but saw the only postseason action of his career in 1940.
+In the World Series that fall, the 38-year-old Averill went 0-for-3 in three pinch-hit attempts as Detroit fell to the Cincinnati Reds in seven games.
+He moved on to the Boston Braves in 1941 but was released in late April after going just 2-for-17.
+He finished his pro career that summer with the Seattle Rainiers of the PCL.

 Notable Achievements